csev/py4inf/CALIBRE.md

 Drag the ZIP file into Calibre

-Convert to EPUB
+Convert to EPUB - In the dialog that popps up
 -  Set title and author
 -  Set Cover
 -  Do *not* do heuristic processing
--  Blank out the Insert page breaks before regex
+-  Under Structure Detection, Blank out the Insert page breaks before regex

 Save To Disk in a Single Direcotry